sharondill/starter-repo/README.md

 # starter-repo

-Will you this repository as a place to track ideas.
+Will use this repository as a place to track ideas.